Dads, take that photo!

 So here I am, two kids in and I messed up their first BIG time in their lives: Them actually being born and introduced to the world.
 Because of my stupid, irrational fear of being in front of a camera I missed all those moments I wished someone, # Hubby, would have captured.

 I missed them finally falling asleep on my chest and being sooo uncomfortable but too scared to move for the fear of waking them.
-I missed pulling faces at them, coaxing them to give me that gummy smile and impatiently wishing to hear their first laugh.
+I missed pulling faces at them, coaxing them to give me that gummy smile, and impatiently wishing to hear their first laugh.
 Of course, once you've heard it you will take your crazy-face game to a whole new level just to hear it again.
-My kids are 5 and 3 and hearing them laugh simply fills me with unexplained happiness.
+Hearing my kids laugh simply fills me with unexplained happiness.

 I missed sitting up in bed early one morning, bed hair all over the show, so tired I can barely remember my own name, toddler sleeping with her head on my lap and the rest of her taking over my bed, baby sleeping in my arms and hubby fast asleep next to us, blissfully unaware of the scene unfolding next to him.
 (Ok, that one he wouldn't have been able to photograph but I would love to have that photo and frame it).